Geospatial-Reasoning-Driven Vocabulary-Agnostic Remote Sensing Semantic Segmentation: Abstract

 \section{Abstract}

-Open-vocabulary semantic segmentation has emerged as a promising research direction in remote sensing, enabling the recognition of diverse land-cover types beyond pre-defined category sets.
-However, existing methods predominantly rely on the passive mapping of visual features and textual embeddings.
-This ``appearance-based" paradigm lacks geospatial contextual awareness, leading to severe semantic ambiguity and misclassification when encountering land-cover classes with similar spectral features but distinct semantic attributes.
-To address this, we propose a Geospatial Reasoning Chain-of-Thought (GR-CoT) framework designed to enhance the scene understanding capabilities of Multimodal Large Language Models (MLLMs), thereby guiding open-vocabulary segmentation models toward precise mapping.
-The framework comprises two collaborative components: an offline knowledge distillation stream and an online instance reasoning stream.
-The offline stream establishes fine-grained category interpretation standards to resolve semantic conflicts between similar land-cover types.
-During online inference, the framework executes a sequential reasoning process involving macro-scenario anchoring, visual feature decoupling, and knowledge-driven decision synthesis.
-This process generates an image-adaptive vocabulary that guides downstream models to achieve pixel-level alignment with correct geographical semantics.
-Extensive experiments on the LoveDA and GID5 benchmarks demonstrate the superiority of our approach.
+Open-vocabulary semantic segmentation has become an important direction in remote sensing, as it enables recognition beyond predefined land-cover categories.
+However, existing methods mainly depend on passive visual-text matching and often struggle with semantic ambiguity in geographically complex scenes, especially when different classes exhibit similar spectral or structural patterns.
+To address this issue, we propose a Geospatial Reasoning Chain-of-Thought (GR-CoT) framework for remote sensing open-vocabulary semantic segmentation.
+GR-CoT consists of an offline knowledge distillation stream and an online instance reasoning stream.
+The former constructs category interpretation standards for confusing classes, while the latter performs macro-scenario anchoring, visual feature decoupling, and knowledge-driven decision synthesis to generate an image-adaptive vocabulary for downstream segmentation.
+Experiments on the LoveDA and GID5 benchmarks indicate that the proposed framework improves overall segmentation performance and yields more semantically coherent predictions in complex scenes.